Shared experiences in DirectX

 Local anchor transfers

-In situations where you cannot use Azure Spatial Anchors, local anchor transfers enable one HoloLens device to export an anchor to be imported by a second HoloLens device.
-Note that this approach provides less robust anchor recall than Azure Spatial Anchors, and iOS and Android devices are not supported by this approach.
+In situations where you can't use Azure Spatial Anchors, local anchor transfers enable one HoloLens device to export an anchor to be imported by a second HoloLens device.
+This approach provides less robust anchor recall than Azure Spatial Anchors, and iOS and Android devices are not supported by this approach.